microsoft/fluentui/rfcs/convergence/root-as-slot.md

 1. Treating `root` as a simple slot simplifies _Typings_
 2. Simplification of _Typings_ also comes with better inference performance
 3. References available on every _slot_
-4. Not using `getNativeElementProps` means possible performance improvement
+4. Not using `getNativeElementProps` for all slots means possible performance improvement

 ### Cons